 Developers and product managers rejoice, because Trello now integrates with GitHub!
 This means that tracking pull requests just got a lot smoother, and the status of commits and code issues is now clearer to everyone that needs to stay informed.

-If you have upgraded to the new Trello Business Class, here’s what you can do with the GitHub Power-Up:
+Here’s what you can do with the GitHub Power-Up:

 Once you attach a Pull Request (PR) to a Trello card all the relevant information about that branch will be loaded directly onto the card.
 This includes the name of the PR, whether it has passed checks, any labels (if applicable), who opened the PR, whether it was merged, as well as the person assigned and the number of comments.

 Trello suggests the most recent Pull Requests that have been worked on, making it easy to find and select the PR you wish to attach.
 The summary also shows the latest data from GitHub, so changes from your team will be reflected on the card.

 The GitHub Power-Up will also show the name of the branch to which a particular commit will be merged.
 Sure, you could just copy over the information yourself in to the card description, but we’re pretty sure you don’t want to do that.

 This also eliminates the potential human error of transcribing a branch name incorrectly.
 If someone else needs to access that branch, for example a QA tester, a branch name typed incorrectly can be disruptive and confusing, thus breaking down processes.

 Checks (aka Commit Statuses)